 - In the movie version, Hagrid gives Dudley the pig's tail because he is gobbling up Harry's pink birthday cake.
 In the book, Dudley never touches the cake, and the jinx is performed as retaliation for Vernon calling Dumbledore an "old crackpot."

 - Hagrid was not being a good role-model for Harry in attacking a Muggle child as a way to punish Vernon and Petunia.
 Indeed, as soon as they reached Diagon Alley, Harry wanted to buy a book about dark magic so he could curse Dudley himself.
-Hagrid discouraged him, but only because he is underage: "I'm not sayin' that's not a good idea, but yer not ter use magic in the Muggle world except in very special circumstances" (PS5)
+Hagrid discouraged him, but only because Harry is underage: "I'm not sayin' that's not a good idea, but yer not ter use magic in the Muggle world except in very special circumstances" (PS5)

 - J.K.
 Rowling has taken some criticism for making Dudley a target of fat-shaming, not just from Harry, who has good reasons to resent Dudders and is a child himself, but from Hagrid, a huge half-giant man with pockets full of sausages and cake, who has to eat almost constantly.
 At that point in the series, Hagrid knew nothing about Dudley except that he was Vernon's son.

-- In Goblet of Fire, the Weasley Twins decided to get Dudley back for bullying Harry, also by appealing to his gluttony for candy with Ton-Tongue Toffee that deformed his tongue, and caused their father Arthur to chastise them (GF4, GF5) The bullying from Dudley and from Aunt Marge (another "fat" character who was "blown-up" by Harry) eventually became known to the teachers and Dumbledore through Snape's Occlumency lessons in 5th year when he saw Harry's memories (OP24).
+- In Goblet of Fire, the Weasley Twins decided to get Dudley back for bullying Harry, also by appealing to his gluttony for candy with Ton-Tongue Toffee that deformed his tongue, and caused their father Arthur to chastise them (GF4, GF5).
+The bullying from Dudley and from Aunt Marge (another "fat" character who was "blown-up" by Harry) eventually became known to the teachers and Dumbledore through Snape's Occlumency lessons in 5th year when he saw Harry's memories (OP24).

 - The author said the Dursleys told doctors the pig's tail was a "wart that got out of control."
 That seems to be a pun on "Hogwarts," with Dudley being the hog (Sch2).